Nesselrode

-The House of Nesselrode is an ancient German noble family originating in the Duchy of Berg.
+The House of Nesselrode is an old German noble family originating in the Duchy of Berg.
 Over the centuries, the family expanded their possessions through marriage with the most powerful families of the region.
 As a former ruling family they belonged to the small circle of Uradel (ancient nobility).

 History

 The family was first recorded in September 1303 when its progenitor knight Heinrich genannt Flecke von Nesselrode was mentioned as feudal lord of Deutz Abbey.
 Burg Nesselrath served as their first family seat.
 There were several branches of the family: Nesselrode-Reichenstein, Nesselrode-Ehreshoven, Nesselrode-Landscron, and Nesselrode-Hugenpoēt.
 They were sovereign Counts of the imperially immediate Lordship of Reichenstein.

 Nesselrode-Reichenstein line

 The Reichenstein line were made Imperial barons in 1653 and Imperial Counts in 1702.
 In 1698, Baron Franz von Nesselrode-Reichenstein (1635–1707), from 1702 Imperial Count, who served as Imperial Chancellor in the Principality of Münster, bought the immediate Lordship of Reichenstein from the Counts von Wied for 6000 thaler.
 He was followed by his son, Count Franz Wilhelm Anton von Nesselrode-Reichenstein (1701–1776).
 With his death, this line of the family became extinct.
 The County of Reichenstein was inherited by his cousin, Count Johann Wilhelm Maximilian von Nesselrode-Landscron (1726–1800), who became the reigning Count von Nesselrode-Reichenstein.